Skip to content

 """

-Exception to stop the fitting process.
+Exception to stop the regression.

 This exception can be raised in the model function or its Jacobians to